yme10/boom/README.md

 # boom
-This program is a program that handles Employee access and activity monitoring
+This program is a program that handles user access and monitors their activities in realtime tracking